 I would reduce the corporation tax rate to 10% to transform the British economy.

 Abolish Local Authority Taxation (Council Tax)

 On top of income tax, anyone who is liable for council tax has to pay more money to the local authority.
-Councils have complete control over how much they charge and there is no means testing involved, meaning a low earner can pay the same amount as a high earner.
+Councils have almost complete control over how much they charge and there is no means testing involved – a low earner can pay the same amount as a high earner.

-I would completely do away with council taxes.
+I would completely do away with council tax.
 Local authorities make an absolute fortune from us anyway, we recycle everything on their behalf, and they then sell our recycling for profit.
-And let me tell you, this is big business.
+And let me tell you, this is a big lucrative business.